In this section we will be posting material relating to country responses to the pandemic as it becomes available.

 Colombia – This briefing describes the response of Colombia’s National Statistics Office to Covid-19.
 It addresses the way in which multidimensional poverty information has been used, along with other indicators, to target government support and identify levels of vulnerability at the block level.

 Mexico – Analysis from Coneval on the potential impact of COVID-19 on social development progress and the most vulnerable populations in Mexico (Spanish).

-South Africa – Statistics South Africa (Stats SA) has been inviting the public to participate in an online survey to gauge the impact of the COVID-19 pandemic.
+South Africa – Statistics South Africa (Stats SA) invited the public to participate in an online survey to gauge the impact of the COVID-19 pandemic.

 Iraq – Current details of the rapid assessment by the Iraq Ministry of Planning, UNICEF and OPHI on the socio-economic impact of COVID-19 in Iraq.

 Argentina – a report (in Spanish) on Argentinian public policies in the face of the COVID-19 pandemic, and the legislative and administrative resolutions and decrees undertaken in response.